Before you customize GBC, you need to prepare your working environment. Preparing your environment starts

 -

-To run the Genero demo using the default customization (named
+To run the Genero demo application using the default customization (named

 sample

-earlier in this procedure, open the following URL in a browser:
+) built earlier in this procedure, open the URL for your GAS in a

 http://localhost:6394/ua/r/gwc-demo?gbc=sample